ncatlab/nlab-content/pages/1/0/3/2/2301/content.md

 One should note that Grothendieck school has occasionally studied ringed sites where ring is not required to be commutative and considered quasicoherent sheaves and cohomology in that context.
 D-schemes of Beilinson are an example where this formalism is useful.

 Rosenberg considers generalized relative schemes as categories over an arbitrary base category with a relatively affine cover satisfying some exactness conditions.
-The scheme as a category is in fact abstracting the category of quasicoherent sheaves over some generalized scheme.
+The scheme as a category is in fact abstracting the category of [[quasicoherent sheaf|quasicoherent sheaves]] over some generalized scheme.
 Rosenberg calls the Zariski version of that formalism [[noncommutative scheme]]; some other versions of locally affine spaces can be also relativized.

-Rigid analytic geometry is featuring locally affinoid spaces (spectra of Banach algebras in a special class called affinoid algebras) in so-called G-topology.
+Rigid analytic geometry is featuring locally affinoid spaces (spectra of Banach algebras in a special class called [[affinoid algebra]]s) in so-called G-topology.

 [[!redirects generalized schemes]]